Linkin Park: 2015–2017: One More Light and Bennington's death

 Linkin Park began working on new material for a seventh studio album in November 2015.
 Chester Bennington commented on the album's direction by stating, "We've got a lot of great material that I hope challenges our fanbase as well as inspires them as much as it has us."
 In February 2017, Linkin Park released promotional videos on their social network accounts, which featured Shinoda and Bennington preparing new material for the album.
 Mike Shinoda stated the band was following a new process when producing the album.
 Brad Delson elaborated: "We've made so many records and we clearly know how to make a record and we definitely didn't take the easy way out this time."

-The first single from the new album was revealed to be titled "Heavy" and features pop singer Kiiara, the first time the band has featured a female vocalist on an original song for a studio album.
-The lyrics for the song were co-written by Linkin Park with Julia Michaels and Justin Tranter.
-The single was released for download on February 16.
+The first single from the new album was revealed to be titled "Heavy"; it features pop singer Kiiara, marking the first time the band featured a female vocalist on an original song for a studio album.
+The lyrics for the song were cowritten by Linkin Park with Julia Michaels and Justin Tranter.
+The single was released on February 16.
 As they have done in the past, Linkin Park had cryptic messages online in relation to the new album.
 The album cover was revealed through digital puzzles across social media; the cover features six kids playing in the ocean.
 The band's seventh album, One More Light, was released on May 19, 2017.
+The promotional singles, "Battle Symphony", "Good Goodbye" (featuring Pusha T and Stormzy), and "Invisible" were also released prior to the album's release.